marcusrugger/AstronomicalAlgorithms/JeanMeeus/Chapter  3 - Interpolation/README.md

 ## Class Interpolate
 File: Interpolate.cs

+`Interpolate` is a static class with only two static methods.
+One for interpolating from 3-points and another for interpolating from 5.
+As the methods are static, the may be called directly.

 ```csharp
 // Where y1, y2, and y2 are obtained from the table of interest.
 // and where n is n = x - x2, where x is the intermediate x of interest.